 Someone who is struck by a driver who fails to yield may be able to hold that person accountable through a negligence claim.
 Negligence is the failure to take reasonable care while driving, or to take the same precautions that a prudent or sensible driver would have taken in similar circumstances.

 For example, a driver who causes an accident by disregarding a yield sign would probably be liable for any resulting injuries.
 This is because a prudent driver would know that disregarding a yield sign foreseeably could cause harm to others.
 A reasonable person also would not be likely to violate traffic laws.

 In order to establish a negligence claim, the plaintiff is required to show the following elements:

-- The driver owed a duty of care to the plaintiff;
+- Driver owed a duty of care to the plaintiff

-- The driver breached the duty of care by failing to yield the right of way;
+- Driver breached the duty of care by failing to yield the right of way

-- The crash occurred as a direct result of the defendant’s failure to yield; and
+- Crash occurred as a direct result of the defendant’s failure to yield

 All of these elements must be established by a preponderance of the evidence in order for the plaintiff to be able to recover damages.

 While the types of compensation vary among cases, a plaintiff generally will be able to seek damages for medical expenses, rehabilitation costs, lost income and benefits, pain and suffering, property damage, and more.
 If you have tragically lost a loved one in a failure to yield accident, you may be able to pursue wrongful death damages, such as medical expenses, funeral costs, and loss of companionship.

 Our Legal Team